Hello NitroCollege Community,

 High school seniors are probably feeling a range of emotions, including stress, anger, fear, boredom, and denial.
 Those feelings may manifest in all kinds of unexpected ways, from general moodiness to full-on outbursts.
 Remember that unusual behavior may be a sign of other things that are bubbling under the surface.
 Try to deal with these episodes with some extra compassion.

-This recent article in The Washington Post provides some helpful insight for parents.
+This article in The New York Times provides some helpful insight for parents.

 2. Let them grieve

-If milestone events are canceled, kids may be dealing with more than a sense of disappointment.
-Rather, they may feel a sense of loss that's more akin to grief.
+When milestone events are canceled, kids may have more than a sense of disappointment.
+Rather, their sense of loss might be more akin to grief.
 They've moved toward certain events their whole lives.
 It was their turn for prom, graduation, and all the other things prior classes got to do.
 Why were these things ripped out from under them?
 How is that fair?

-The answer is, of course, that it's not.
-And no, missing prom is not the biggest tragedy that people are being forced to endure right now, but that doesn't mean it doesn't matter.
+The answer is, of course, that it's not fair.
+And no, missing prom is not the biggest tragedy people are enduring right now, but that doesn't mean it doesn't matter.
 Kids have a right to be sad.

 Watching your child move through uncomfortable emotions is hard for us as parents, but give them the space they need to feel bad for a while.
 Don't try to cheer them up right away.
 Listen when they're ready to talk.
 Don't minimize their feelings.

 To gain some perspective on what kids are dealing with, read this open letter to high school seniors from a Louisiana teacher who had his senior year derailed by Hurricane Katrina.